 - Provincial travel;

-- Does the proposal clearly articulates how the project will enhance the prevention of violence against women in and/or girls in PEI through community awareness, public education activities and/or action?
+● The proposal clearly articulates how the project will enhance the prevention of violence against women and/or girls in PEI through community awareness, public education activities and/or action.
+(20 points)

-- Does the proposal show a strong focus on prevention measures that are likely to be effective?
+● The project has a strong focus on prevention measures that are likely to be effective.
+(10 Points)

-- Is the project budget clear, and is it an appropriate financial request for the proposed activities?
+● The project budget is clear, and is an appropriate financial request for the proposed activities.
+(10 Points)

-- Does the proposal clearly identify anticipated project outcomes and describe how the project will be evaluated?
+● The proposal clearly identifies anticipated project outcomes and describes how the project will be evaluated.
+(5 Points)

 What is the application process?

-Any proposals that do not meet the eligibility requirements will be disqualified.
+Any proposals that do not meet the eligibility requirements will be immediately disqualified.
+Proposals will be assessed and graded on a point system based on the applicant’s ability to communicate how their project meets the objectives of the funding program as expressed by the assessment criteria.
 A review committee will assess all eligible proposals.
 All final funding decisions will be made by the Minister Responsible for the Status of Women.
-Successful applicants will be notified by November 25, 2017 - International Day of the Elimination of Violence Against Women.

 What do I need to include with my application package?

 - all necessary attachments describing organizational and project information; and